chsasank/chsasank.github.io/_posts/classic_papers/2020-12-13-learning-representations-back-propogating-errors.md

 so taking into account all the connections emanating from unit $i$ we have

-$$\partial E / \partial y_{i} = \sum_j \partial E / \partial x_{j} w_{ji} \tag{7}$$
+$$\partial E / \partial y_{i} = \sum_j \partial E / \partial x_{j}  \cdot w_{ji} \tag{7}$$

-We have now seen how to compute $\partial E / \partial y$ for any unit in the penultimate layer when given $\partial E / \partial y$ for all units in the last layer.
-We can therefore repeat this procedure to compute this term for successively earlier layers, computing $\partial E / \partial w$ for the weights as we go.
+<span class="mark">We have now seen how to compute $\partial E / \partial y$ for any unit in the penultimate layer when given $\partial E / \partial y$ for all units in the last layer.
+We can therefore repeat this procedure to compute this term for successively earlier layers, computing $\partial E / \partial w$ for the weights as we go.</span>

 One way of using $\partial E / \partial w$ is to change the weights after every input-output case.
 This has the advantage that no separate memory is required for the derivatives.
-An alternative scheme, which we used in the research reported here, is to accumulate $\partial E / \partial w$ over all the input-output cases before changing the weights.
-The simplest version of gradient descent is to change each weight by an amount proportional to the accumulated $\partial E / \partial w$
+An alternative scheme, which we used in the research reported here, is to accumulate $\partial E / \partial w$ over all the input-output cases before changing the weights. <span class="mark">The simplest version of gradient descent is to change each weight by an amount proportional to the accumulated $\partial E / \partial w$</span>

 $$\nabla w = - \varepsilon \partial E / \partial w \tag{8}$$

-his method does not converge as rapidly as methods which make use of the second derivatives, but it is much simpler and can easily be implemented by local computations in parallel hardware.
-It can be significantly improved, without sacrificing the simplicity and locality, by using an acceleration method in which the current gradient is used to modify the velocity of the point in weight space instead of its position
+This method does not converge as rapidly as methods which make use of the second derivatives, but it is much simpler and can easily be implemented by local computations in parallel hardware. <span class="mark">It can be significantly improved, without sacrificing the simplicity and locality, by using an acceleration method in which the current gradient is used to modify the velocity of the point in weight space instead of its position</span>

 $$\nabla w (t) = - \varepsilon \partial E / \partial w (t) + \alpha \nabla w (t-1) \tag{9}$$